mohamedyasser27/insure-landing-page/README.md

 ### What I learned

 - that position:absolute with no top/bottom/left/right sets where it was initially

-### Continued development